lordofscripts/vfs/README.md

 * `memfs` a full filesystem in-memory, and
 * `dummy` which does nothing other than outputting what file operation was called without actually modifiying the underlying file system.

-## What's Different?

-You may have noticed this is a *forked* repository.
-I forked it from [3JoB/vfs](https://github.com/3JoB/vfs) which in turn is an improved fork of the original `blang/vfs` by [Benedikt Lang)](https://github.com/blang/vfs).

-I originally used BLang's version `v1.0.0`  and was satisfied with it, although I had to write some extra code to accomplish what I needed.
-I realized I needed BLang's **Dummy** File System but improved to meet my requirements.
-Unfortunately, after submitting several issues to the original repository, no answer came of it.
-In fact Benedikt's repository has not been updated in 9 years!
-But it is still quite useful in its simplicity!

-After testing my own shell object to emulate a Dummy Filesystem, I realized it was better to simply enhance his original `DummyFS`.
-That's how I came across **3JoB's** clone tagged `v1.0.0` which has some enhancements over Benedikt's version:

-* Support for Symbolic Links
-* Minor changes like using `any` instead of `interface{}`

-Therefore, I decided to build upon this one instead.
-After all, 3JoB's version was updated last year (2023).

-Is this a YAUF (Yet-Another-Useless-Fork)? well, no!
-I plan on making certain enhancements that would make it suitable for my application out-of-the-box without the need for glue structures.
-So, Keep tuned!
-But to start with:

-* Updated it to use `main` as branch instead of the deprecated `master`
-* Added `go.mod`
-* Included a GO workflow.
-* Has a flexible BitBucket Filesystem `bucketfs` more suitable for testing

 ## Usage